Nochnitsa: Paleoenvironment

 Nochnitsa is known from the Kotelnich locality, which consists of a series of Permian red bed exposures along the banks of the Vyatka River in Russia.
 It is specifically from the Vanyushonki Member, which is the oldest rock unit in the Kotelnich succession, consisting of pale or brown mudstones (clay and silts, with some fine-grained sand) as well as gray mudstone, and dark red mudstone at the base of this exposure.
 These mudstones were possibly deposited from suspension in standing water bodies on floodplains or shallow ephemeral lakes, that remained flooded for short periods of time, but the exact environment has not yet been determined, due to the lack of a primary structure of the sediments.
-The presence of rootlets, roots and tree stumps would show that the landscape represented by the member of Vanyushonki would be relatively humid and well vegetated.
-Although the age of the Kotelnitch faunal complex is uncertain, it may date to the same age as those found in South Africa, which date from either the Late Middle Permian or the Early Late Permian.
+The abundance of fossil rootlets and large herbivores indicates the landscape represented by the Vanyushonki Member was relatively humid and well-vegetated.
+The Kotelnich faunal complex was possibly coeval (of the same age) with the Lycosuchus-Eunotosaurus Subzone (formerly known as the Pristerognathus Assemblage Zone) of South Africa, which dates to either the latest Capitanian of the Middle Permian to the earliest Wuchiapingian of the Late Permian roughly 260-258 million years ago.

-The Vanyushonki Member contains abundant fossils of tetrapods contemporary to Nochnitsa, most including numerous fossils often consisting of articulated and complete skeletons.
-Apart from its close relative Viatkogorgon, other therapsids from the locality include the anomodont Suminia and the therocephalians Chlynovia, Gorynychus, Karenites, Perplexisaurus, Scalopodon, Scalopodontes, and Viatkosuchus.
-The pareiasaur Deltavjatia is particularly abundant there, and the parareptile Emeroleter is present.
-Fossil ostracods have also been found.
+The Vanyushonki Member is the source of most of the tetrapod fossils from the Kotelnich locality, with skeletal remains being abundant here, often consisting of complete, articulated skeletons.
+Apart from the gorgonopsians Nochnitsa and Viatkogorgon, therapsids from the locality include the anomodont Suminia and the therocephalians Chlynovia, Gorynychus, Karenites, Perplexisaurus, Scalopodon, Scalopodontes, and Viatkosuchus.
+Parareptiles such as the pareiasaur Deltavjatia are particularly abundant there, and the nycteroleterid Emeroleter is present.
+Fossil ostracods, root traces, and tree stumps have also been found.

-Ecological niche

-As the fossil record shows, the fauna of Kotelnitch was mainly dominated by the large therocephalians, and more specifically by Gorynychus and Viatkosuchus.
-These two taxa being much larger than Nochnitsa and Viatkogorgon, this indicates that the gorgonopsians occupied smaller predatory roles than the large therocephalians.
-This is further confirmed by the fact that several gorgonopsians having appeared after the extinction of the end of the Guadalupian reach considerably larger sizes than the two previously mentioned genera.
-This type of ecological niche is also similar to that seen in the Pristerognathus Assemblage Zone in the Karoo Basin, South Africa, prior to the main round of gorgonopsian diversification there.
-However, he noted that some Guadalupian gorgonopsians, notably Phorcys, are already larger in size, indicating that not all genera shared similar roles.